bgarber/Getan/README.md

 counter intuitive.
 In other hand, Vim has a lot of power tools to make coding a lot fast!<br />
 Emacs does not need more plugins to be slow (at least in the startup): it's slow from the very beginning.
-But, the same way as Vim, it has a lot to make coding a pleasure.
+But, the same way as Vim, it has a lot of tools to make coding something fun.
 The LaTeX integration is great and I don't know better software kit to develop LISP than SLIME.<br />
 Sublime Text is fine; it has only one problem: it's NOT GPL!<br />
 There's Atom, from GitHub group.
 But there's at least 2 problems with it: it aims on **web developers** and depends on **Node.js**.
 That's not bad at all,